wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-dotnet-how-to-use-files.md

 Azure Storage Analytics now supports metrics for File storage.
 With metrics data, you can trace requests and diagnose issues.

-You can enable metrics for File storage from the Azure Management Portal.
+You can enable metrics for File storage from the [Management portal](https://manage.windowsazure.cn).
 You can also enable metrics programmatically by calling the Set File Service Properties operation via the REST API, or one of its analogues in the Storage Client Library.

 ## File storage FAQ